 Thanks to David Normington Gerrard, Ian Bate, Brenda MacDonald, Joan Heyes, David Richardson, Ivy Swift, Jan Tickell & Ken Whittaker for their contributions to this page

 Copyright Notice / Factual Accuracy Statement

 This website has been written and researched and many of the images photographed by myself, Stephen Wainwright, the Sutton Beauty & Heritage site owner.
 Many individuals from all over the world have also contributed their own photographs.
 If you wish to reuse any image, please contact me first as permission may be needed from the copyright owner.
-High resolution versions of many photographs can be supplied at no charge.
+High resolution versions of many photographs displayed in this website can be supplied at no charge.

 Please do contact me if you can provide any further information and / or photographs concerning Sutton, St.Helens.
 You might also consider contributing your recollections of old Sutton for the Memories pages, which are proving very popular.
 Sutton Beauty & Heritage strives for factual accuracy at all times.
 Please do also get in touch if you believe that there are any errors.
 I respond quickly to emails and if you haven't received a response within 12 hours, check your junk mail folder or send your message again.
 Thank you!
 SRW